 The venetian harbours and old towns of Rethymno and Chania are great to visit and stay in.
 Driving in between to visit for half a day to a day is more than do-able.

 Scooters and ATVs are available to rent as well.
 Though for the length of some journeys, I’d go for something more convenient and protected from the sun.
-These types are good for short rides and small islands, but Crete is not one of those!
+These types are good for short rides and small islands (such as Santorini) but Crete is not one of them.

 Check out my tips for renting a car in Greece here.